 The First-Year Studies Program (FIYS) at Lake Forest College is a new student’s first connection with the academic community on campus.
 It introduces first-year students to new friends, challenging and engaging professors, and learning opportunities and resources available in nearby Chicago.

-All students in their first semester at Lake Forest take an FIYS course as one of their four courses.
-The First-Year Studies course offerings represent a wide range of topics from many different academic departments and programs.
+All students in their first semester at Lake Forest take a First-Year Studies course as one of their four courses.
+The First-Year Studies Program offers courses that represent a wide range of topics from many different academic departments and programs.
 They represent the passionate interests of their instructors, who want to introduce students to a new topic in an intimate academic setting.

 While diverse in subject matter, First-Year Studies courses share several aims: